peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 #### Interactive Design 🎯

-Unlike other WYSIWYG editor Stylo has no sticky toolbar.
+Unlike other WYSIWYG editors, Stylo has no sticky toolbar.
 It is inspired by design and user experience of platforms that I like — i.e [Notion](https://www.notion.so/) and [Medium](https://medium.com/).

 ![](https://cdn-images-1.medium.com/max/1600/1*D-YYgIa5cY0Ya8FAN0Lyiw.gif)